tspaja2025/go_personal_blog/README.md

 A simple personal blog project built with Go.

 ## Roadmap.sh beginner project
-This project was created as a part of Expense Tracker beginner project.
+This project was created as a part of personal blog beginner project.
 Check out the project details [roadmap.sh](https://roadmap.sh/projects/personal-blog)

-## Features

 ---